Posts Tagged JoCo Cruise Crazy

 I brought along some locally-printed copies of this Len-Peralta-drawn poster of the poem, since I figured people would like them, and if they bought the ones on Zazzle they’d have to give a lot of extra money to Zazzle and the postal service.

-If you want me to sign it or write some kind of message or doodle in the small area or empty space, say so in the message to the vendor when you check out.
+If you want me to sign it or write some kind of message or doodle in the small area or empty space, say so in the message to the vendor when you check out (update: I am not sure if there is a way to do that on Etsy, but contact me here, on twitter, on Etsy or something).
 Please note that I have not settled on an official famous-person-style autograph yet, so results may vary.
 Also, my doodles are the doodles of a poet, not those of Len Peralta, so don’t expect them to match the quality of the rest of the poster.

 If I gave you a poster on the ship and you didn’t have anything to give in return, you can donate something: